Tibet Travel FAQ

-- Diamox (Acetazolamide) has been found to help alleviate symptoms, participants should consult your physician on the use of this medication.
+- Diamox (Acetazolamide) has been found to help alleviate symptoms, but participants should consult their physician before using this medication.

-If necessary, there are good altitude sickness hospitals in Lhasa which provide treatment services, but this is rarely needed.
+If necessary, there are good altitude sickness hospitals in Lhasa that provide treatment services, which is often rarely needed.

-We aim to assist you as much as possible.
-If you have a special interest in a region or activity please contact us and we can guide you to the right tour options.
-We are accepting of customized tours are can make arrangements according to your departure schedule, interests, budget…etc, you are welcome to contact us to discuss the best options for you.
+We aim to assist you as much as possible during the trek.
+If you have a special interest in a region or activity please contact us and we can guide you to the right tour option.
+We are accepting of customized tours can make arrangements according to your departure schedule, interests, budget, among other factors.
+You are welcome to contact us to discuss the best options for you.

-There is no kidding that Tibetan travel is an adventure, that includes tourist facilities, but it is because of this uninhibited landscape that the experiences are rich and unique.
-Accommodations in Lhasa, Shigartse and Tsetang have been improved a lot, and are adequate for most people.
-Many of the other hotels throughout Tibet are poorly kept, most of those, of which have bathrooms but frequently do not have hot and cold water working at the same time.
+It is no joke that Tibetan travel is an adventure, including the tourist facilities, but it is because of the uninhibited landscape that the experience is so rich and unique.
+Accommodations in Lhasa, Shigartse and Tsetang have improved a lot over the years, and are adequate for most people.
+Many of the other hotels throughout Tibet, though, are poorly kept, of which most have bathrooms but do not have hot and cold water working at the same time.
 Electricity can be limited to certain hours of the day or night.
-Central heating outside of Lhasa is usually not available, so be prepared to eat wearing a coat at certain times in the cold season.
+Central heating outside of Lhasa is also not available, so be prepared to wear a coat throughout the day in the cold season.

 Catering has been well developed in the past few years in central Tibet, as well as in the eastern tibet of Kham and Amdo.
-Once there was no ‘cuisine’ in Tibet, but now there is!
-There are now restaurants throughout Tibet, both central and in the remote area.
-This is for local cuisine, dish styles vary but ‘Sichuan Cuisine’ is the most popular and is quite delicious, there is also one of the ‘4 Great Cuisines of Chinese’, in central towns such as: Lhasa, Shigartse, Tsetang, Kangding, Xining…etc. Tasty local food is available and can be supplied in most of Tibet however Western food is still difficult to be provided except the central towns of Lhasa and Xining.
+Once there was no ‘cuisine’ in Tibet, but now there is.
+There are now restaurants throughout Tibet, both central and in the remote regions.
+These restaurants offer local cuisine styles but ‘Sichuan Cuisine’ is the most popular and is delicious.
+There is also one of the ‘4 Great Cuisines of Chinese,’ in central towns including, Lhasa, Shigartse, Tsetang, Kangding, Xining, etc. Delicious local food is available and can be supplied in most of Tibet however Western food is still difficult to find except for in central towns like Lhasa and Xining.

 Roads can sometimes be blocked by landslides or washed out during the monsoon season.
 Bring hiking boots for rough terrain, luggage that can get beaten up and wet without breaking open or leaking.
-In some rare cases if travelers needed to hike several kilometers along the road near Zhangmu, because landslide occurs almost every year in summer time.
-Porters will carry your luggage during the hike for a modest extra charge.
+In some rare cases travelers may need to hike several kilometers along the road near Zhangmu, because landslide occurs almost every year in the summer.
+Porters will carry your luggage during the hike for a modest additional charge.

-Our guides are all kind and well trained, if you happen to know anyone of them, you can choose your guide.
-The Tibtean Plateau is an unpredictable land and we use every tour experience to better and improve our services.
+Our guides are all kind and well trained.
+If you happen to know any of them from a previous trip, you can choose your guide beforehand.
+The Tibetan Plateau is an unpredictable land and we use every tour experience to improve our services.